 Intermittent explosive disorder (IED) is a condition that involves sudden outbursts of rage, aggression, or violence.
-These reactions tend to be irrational or out of proportion to the situation.
+These reactions tend to be irrational or out of proportion.

 While most people lose their temper once in a while, IED involves frequent, recurring outbursts.
 Individuals with IED might throw tantrums, destroy property, or attack others verbally or physically.